The Really Good Beer Guide

 Deeply committed to social justice, their brand was developed using prisoner artwork that needed a platform.
-They created a brewery and social space where they hire currently serving inmates and recently released people who need support to develop new skills, gain experience and learn about setting up their own businesses.
+They created a brewery and social space where they hire currently serving inmates and recently released people.
+Tap offer support to develop new skills, gain experience and learn about setting up their own businesses.
 They also offer one on one employment support.

 Temperance St Cider, Manchester

 Temperance St have a scrumping army who help to gather their Manchester-grown apples and foraged elderflowers and other fruit that are then used to make the ciders.
-This means that fruit that would otherwise go to waste is used, and the owners get some cider back in return.
+This means that fruit that would otherwise go to waste is used.
+The owners get some cider back in return.
 They make single variety and ‘estate’ ciders which are blended later.
-They also work with the Manchester Hop Project to add new flavours to the cider by using green hops.
+Temperance St work with the Manchester Hop Project to add new flavours to the cider by using green hops.
 They never use single use kegs.

 Toast Ale, London